ssbc/private-group-spec/direct-messages/README.md

   "type": "dm-key",
   "key": "<base64>",
   "keyType": "curve25519", // or cv25519?
+  "proof-of-possession": "TBD"
 }
 ```

+The proof of possession is required to prevent [Unknown Key Share attacks].
+[This RFC](https://tools.ietf.org/html/rfc6955) describes how we _could_ do it.

+[Unknown Key Share attacks]: https://en.wikipedia.org/wiki/Unknown_key-share_attack

 Questions:
 - should this be part of a tangle, to clearly indicate succession of keys?